 --output is ready when the last address in the ram has reached.

-if(to_integer(addr_in) = IM_SIZE_D1*IM_SIZE_D2-1then
+if(to_integer(addr_in) = IM_SIZE_D1*IM_SIZE_D2-1) then

 addr_in <= (others => '0');